Scattering amplitudes of stable curves: One and two channel factorization

-\begin{proof} A dual graph of a nodal curve of arithmetic genus $1$ is a graph of genus $1$, i.e.~a cycle (perhaps reduced to a loop) with trees attached.
+\begin{proof} A dual graph of a nodal curve of arithmetic genus $1$ is a graph of genus $1$, i.e.~ a genus 1 vertex or a cycle (perhaps reduced to a loop) with trees attached.
 By Lemma~\ref{wefwetb}, the degree of the cycle is $2$, so all trees have degree $0$.
 By Lemma~\ref{SFbSFh}, there are actually no trees, so the on-shell diagram is a cycle.
 This leaves diagrams from Figure~\ref{SDgSg}. \end{proof}

 \begin{Example} Let $C$ be an irreducible nodal curve of arithmetic genus $1$ with $4$ marked points $p_1,\ldots,p_4$.
 We~view $C$ as $\bP^1$ with $0$ and $\infty$ identified.
 Marked points $p_1,\ldots,p_4\in\bC^*\subset \bP^1$.
 For $x,y\in\bC^*$, the line bundle $L=\cO([x]+[y])\in\Pic^2C$ determines the map